 9. Keep private decisions private

-You don't need to share every thought.
-A person who holds back some of their inner life is more interesting than one who reveals everything on first meeting.
+One of the most consistently underrated qualities in a likeable person is restraint — the sense that they're not showing you everything at once.
+The person who holds back some of their inner life is experienced as more substantial and more interesting than one who reveals everything on first meeting.

 10. Follow up on small commitments

-"I'll send you that article" and then sending it changes how people see you more than any first impression does.
-Reliability, not charisma, is the trait that compounds.
+"I'll send you that article" — and then sending it — changes how people see you more profoundly than any first impression does.
+Reliability, not charisma, is the trait that compounds over time.

 Comments (0)